ryantcullen/stock-bot/README.md

 # StockBot

-StockBot is a Python script for designing and testing daily stock trading algorithms.
+StockBot is a Python script for designing and testing your own daily stock trading algorithms.

 ## Installation